February 22, 1998

 Timeline

-After having dj'd a local party, Kapfer headed to Brother's Bar, a downtown pub.
-Although he was not regarded by his friends as wild or particularly belligerent when drunk, when the bartender refused to serve him because he was intoxicated, he became agitated, authorities said, and "cursed at the bouncer after being escorted out of the bar."
+After having DJ'd a local party, Kapfer headed to Brother's Bar, a downtown pub.
+Although he was not regarded by his friends as wild or particularly belligerent, it was reported that the bartender refused to serve him because he was intoxicated.
+He became agitated and "cursed at the bouncer after being escorted out of the bar."
 Police were summoned and they picked Kapfer up, but rather than lock him up, they released him at 2 a.m with four citations for disorderly conduct.
 Not long afterwards, his hat, wallet and police citations were all found neatly arranged near the Indian statue in Riverside Park.
 Kapfer was nowhere to be found.

 Recovery